What is an Insolvency Practitioner?

-An insolvency practitioner (Licensed professional) is authorised to carry out formal insolvency procedures for company directors, companies and individuals.
+An insolvency practitioner (Licensed Insolvency Practitioner) is authorised to carry out formal insolvency procedures for company directors, companies and individuals.
+They are often referred to as an IP.

-An IP works with directors when a limited company experience financial difficulties.
-They look at all finance options along with rescue options available.
-If therefore, decided that insolvency advice required, options vary depending on the company’s future viability.
+An IP works with directors when a company is in financial trouble.
+They look at all the options available, including rescue options.
+So if you decide that insolvency advice is required, numerous options exist depending on the company’s future viability.

-The advice revolves around insolvency procedures, which then assists limited companies.
+The advice helps with insolvency procedures, which helps limited companies.

 Insolvency processes used in England and Wales for limited companies include:-